With Treatment

 Services provided:

-Sangre De Cristo House Interfaithleap Inc is a residential treatment center in Pena Blanca, New Mexico that is located in the 87041 zip code.
-Sangre De Cristo House Interfaithleap Inc Accepts Federal funding.
-It offers residential rehab and residential addiction treatment.
+Sangre De Cristo House Interfaithleap Inc is a residential treatment facility in Pena Blanca, NM that is located in the 87041 zip code.
+Sangre De Cristo House Interfaithleap Inc Accepts Medicaid.
+It includes long-term rehab and residential long term treatment.

 Address: 816 Highway 22, P.O.
 Box 1270, Pena Blanca, NM 87041 in Sandoval County